kernpunkt/hush/README.md

 **`user-identifier` has to be _either_ an AWS ARN _or_ a username for a user that shares an AWS account with you.**

 Please keep in mind that users with higher privileges than you might still be able to access the secrets.

+### Listing secrets

+(_Not illustrated in a gif to not expose secret information_)

+You can use the `list` command to generate a list of secrets currently managed by Hush! in your AWS account.

+`yarn hush list`

 ## Tests